 An interesting thing happened during COVID that I do not think anyone saw coming.
 The complete shutdown from COVID actually drove technology forward on a fast track.
 We had to use the only resource that we had to do everything from Zoom business meetings, online grocery shopping, working out online as we watched Peloton sales soar, and even dating.
 AI, AR, VR, and MR development was part of the upswing during COVID and I certainly benefited from that.

 The Washington Post Came Calling

 I received a call from The Washington Post earlier this year asking for an interview.
 As a startup, it was a total game-changer.
 There are no words to describe what kind of weight and power that has to receive that kind of acknowledgment from a highly respected publication with 69 Pulitzer Prizes.
 It is such an honor and validation to receive that kind of recognition.
-Along with the US, we were printed in several different countries including Spain, France, Ukraine, Russia, and the UK.
+Along with the US, we were printed in several different countries and languages including Spain, France, Ukraine, Russia, and the UK.

 What is more validating and gratifying though, and the entire reason I built my company, is the constant messages that I receive through my website of people asking where they can go to download the application.
 The stories that I read are so heartwarming from people that are on a diet, weight loss, and fitness path.
 I find that in each of the stories, it is a very emotional and personal endeavor, and I am tremendously honored that people are reaching out to EnvisionBody to help and be part of their journey.